NickReinlein/GilGoblin/README.md

 This means having the functionality to perform the following:

 * Estimating the average price from the market board listings (partial implementation complete)
-* Getting the vendor cost, if available via vendor (partial implementation complete)
+* Getting the vendor cost, if available via vendor (complete)
 * Getting the recipe to craft if the item can be crafted
 * Calculating the cost to craft from the components, based on the recipe in the previous step
 * The minimum price of the vendor or the crafting cost or the market board is used to calculate a minimum cost (partial implementation complete)